2013 French Open – Men's singles

 Three-time defending champion Rafael Nadal defeated David Ferrer in the final, 6–3, 6–2, 6–3 to win the men's singles tennis title at the 2013 French Open.
 It was his record-extending eighth French Open title and twelfth major title overall.
-With the win, Nadal recorded his 59th French Open match win, surpassing the previous record held by Guillermo Vilas and Roger Federer.
 Nadal also became the first man to win a major eight times, and tied Roy Emerson for the third-most major titles of all time.

 In the semifinal encounter between Nadal and Novak Djokovic, they played a notable 4 hour, 37 minute match.
 A significant part of the Djokovic–Nadal rivalry, it was dubbed by some commentators as the best clay court match ever, and one of the greatest matches ever played; Nadal outlasted Djokovic to win 6–4, 3–6, 6–1, 6–7^{(3–7)}, 9–7.
+With his semifinal win over Djokovic, Nadal recorded his 58th French Open match win, surpassing the previous record of 57 held by Guillermo Vilas, which Roger Federer matched with his fourth round win.